Dorothy Rhoads: Biography

 Dorothy M. Rhoads was born in Illinois, March 19, 1895.
 She was the daughter of Franklin Koons and Frances May Cook Rhoads.
 She attended Wellesley College.
 Circa 1920, she and her younger sister, Frances, moved to Santa Fe, New Mexico; she would live there for the remainder of her life.

 Dorothy and Frances maintained a voluminous correspondence, and spent time together in Mexico.
 Dorothy's family had a Maya godchild, Dorita, who would appear as a character in Dorothy's writing.

 Rhoads wrote throughout her life, including diaries, short stories, and poetry.
-Her only novel, The Corn Grows Ripe, was published in 1952.
+Her only novel, The Corn Grows Ripe, was published in 1956.
 Kirkus Reviews, noting the book's Yucatan setting, opined that the novel "traces the influence of old legends in the present day."
-It was named a Newbery Honor book in 1953.
+It was named a Newbery Honor book in 1957.

 Rhoads died in 1986, at the age of 90.
-Although she died in Santa Fe, she was buried in the Chippiannock Cemetery in Rock Island, Illinois.
 Her papers are held by the Brigham Young University Library and the University of Minnesota Library.